 Well…let’s just say that we were pleasantly surprised.

 The room was painted, and then the carpet was pulled back to reveal….absolutely beautiful wood flooring.
+If this wasn’t the case when the carpet was removed, we were prepared to call someone like a Gresham flooring installer to fit brand new flooring in.
+But we didn’t have to this time.
 Like I mentioned, the home is almost 100 years old.
 I have no way of knowing whether these floors are that old (I’m assuming not, but I am no expert) but holy cow…I am impressed that this beauty was hiding under carpeting for at least 40 years.

 Brandon’s brother did all of the work (since we’re still living out of town) so I haven’t seen the floors in person yet, but I am pretty sure they won’t need much work at all, and to think we were going to have to look at somewhere like https://www.reallycheapfloors.com/ to get all the flooring redone!